Osteogenesis imperfecta: Genetics

 Osteogenesis imperfecta is a group of genetic disorders, all of which cause bone fragility.
 OI has high genetic heterogeneity, that is, many different genetic mutations lead to the same or similar sets of observable symptoms (phenotypes).

 The main causes for developing the disorder are a result of mutations in the COL1A1 and/or COL1A2 genes which are jointly responsible for the production of collagen type I. Approximately 90% of people with OI are heterozygous for mutations in either the COL1A1 or COL1A2 genes.
 There are several biological factors that are results of the dominant form of OI.
-These factors include: intracellular stress; abnormal tissue mineralization; abnormal cell to cell interactions; abnormal cell-matrix interactions; a compromised cell matrix structure; and, abnormal interaction between non-collagenous proteins and collagen.
+These factors include: intracellular stress; abnormal tissue mineralization; abnormal cell-to-cell interactions; abnormal cell-matrix interactions; a compromised cell matrix structure; and, abnormal interaction between non-collagenous proteins and collagen.

-Previous research lead to the belief that OI was an autosomal dominant disorder with few other variations in genomes.
+Previous research led to the belief that OI was an autosomal dominant disorder with few other variations in genomes.
 However, with the lowering of the cost of DNA sequencing in the wake of 2003's Human Genome Project, autosomal recessive forms of the disorder have been identified.
-Recessive forms of OI relate heavily to defects in the collagen chaperones responsible for production of procollagen and the assembly of the related proteins.
+Recessive forms of OI relate heavily to defects in the collagen chaperones responsible for the production of procollagen and the assembly of the related proteins.
 Examples of collagen chaperones that are defective in patients with recessive forms of OI include chaperone HSP47 (Cole-Carpenter syndrome) and FKBP65.
-Mutations in these chaperones result in an improper folding pattern in the collagen 1 proteins which causes the recessive form of the disorder.
+Mutations in these chaperones result in an improper folding pattern in the collagen 1 proteins, which causes the recessive form of the disorder.
 There are three significant types of OI that are a result of mutations in the collagen prolyl 3-hydroxylation complex (components CRTAP, P3H1, and CyPB).
 These components are responsible for the modification of collagen α1(l)Pro986.
 Mutations in other genes such as SP7, SERPINF1, TMEM38B and BMP1 can also lead to irregularly formed proteins and enzymes that result in other recessive types of osteogenesis imperfecta.